-Active Ingredients: While products contain a range of ingredients from those that control their thickness and feel to the color and odor, the active ingredients are the performance ingredients commonly used in cleaning, cosmetics, and a range of other products that get the job done.
-In a cleaning product it would be the ingredient that removes the stuck on stain or in a coating primer the ingredients that covers up old markings and keeps them hidden.
-They are typically considered the most important part of a product because even if a product is all natural, looks great, and seems perfect, if it does not preform as intended then it will not likely be a very successful product.
+Active Ingredients: While products contain a range of ingredients from those that control their thickness and feel to the color and odor.
+The active ingredients are the performance ingredients commonly used in cleaning, cosmetics, and a range of other products that get the job done.
+In a cleaning product, it would be the ingredient that removes the stuck on stain or in a coating primer the ingredients that cover up old markings and keep them hidden.
+They are typically considered the most important part of a product because even if a product is all natural, looks great, and seems perfect, if it does not perform as intended then it will not likely be a very successful product.

-Often times when formulating a new product several small batches are produced in order to compare different their appearance and performance and determine which version of the formulation is best, typically these batch sizes are just a couple grams in size.
-Once the best version is selected a larger batches is created for additional testing and troubleshooting steps before finalizing and entering production.
-Often times when making an formulation in larger batches it tends to have minor differences due to changes in its manufacturing processes and the formulation may need to be modified slightly to produce on a larger scale.
-Once these modifications are finalized it will be ready to produce in-house or send to a manufacture for production.
+Often times when formulating a new product several small batches are produced in order to compare their appearance and performance, then determine which version of the formulation is best.
+Typically these batch sizes are just a couple grams in size.
+Once the best version is selected, a larger batch is created for additional testing and troubleshooting steps before finalizing and entering production.
+When making a formulation in larger batches it tends to have minor differences due to changes in its manufacturing processes and the formulation may need to be modified slightly to produce on a larger scale.
+Once these modifications are finalized it will be ready to produce in-house or send to a manufacturer for production.

-Often times products also need to be also tested once completed for their longevity or shelf life.
-This helps to develop expiration dates and insures that the product stays both safe and effective long enough for customers to purchase and use.
+Often products also need to be also tested once completed for their longevity or shelf life.
+This helps to develop expiration dates and ensures that the product stays both safe and effective long enough for customers to purchase and use.
 This will also show how different temperature and humidity conditions will affect the stability of your product.
-This can be done in a variety of ways including real time stability testing and accelerated shelf life testing.
-Depending on the regulations imposed on your product an accelerated stability program may not be recommended.
+This can be done in a variety of ways including real-time stability testing and accelerated shelf life testing.
+Depending on the regulations imposed on your product, an accelerated stability program may not be recommended.

 One way to save time and money in the formulation process is to first use deformulation services (product reverse engineering) on similar products that you like.
-A professional deformulation analysis on competing products can identify the major, minor, and active ingredients inside of a competitors formulation.
-Using this information and reformulation services a skilled product re-engineering chemist can make a product similar to the competitors product.
-Since the competitor will have already worked out the potential problems in formulating the product this allows for a great base to work off of and through modifying it towards your particular needs it will leave you with a high preforming and unique product.
+A professional deformulation analysis on competing products can identify the major, minor, and active ingredients inside of a competitor’s formulation.
+Using this information and reformulation services, a skilled product re-engineering chemist can make a product similar to the competitor’s product.
+Since the competitor will have already worked out the potential problems in formulating the product this allows for a great base to work off of.
+And through modifying it towards your particular needs it will leave you with a high performing and unique product.

-Depending on the type of commercial or industrial product formulation, deformulation, and reformulation services can be a complex processes that requires specialized skills and instrumentation.
+Depending on the type of commercial or industrial product, formulation, deformulation, and reformulation services can be a complex process that requires specialized skills and instrumentation.